denistsoi/old.denistsoi.github.io/_posts/2014-02-18-getting-started-with-golang-part-5.md

         }
     }

-The zero value of a slice is nil.
+> The zero value of a slice is nil.

-A nil slice has a length and capacity of 0.
+> A nil slice has a length and capacity of 0.

-(To learn more about slices, read the [Slices: usage and internals article.](http://blog.golang.org/go-slices-usage-and-internals))
+> (To learn more about slices, read the [Slices: usage and internals article.](http://blog.golang.org/go-slices-usage-and-internals))

-Moving on
+##### Moving On...

 ### Lesson 36
 [GO RANGE](http://tour.golang.org/#35)